 - Firewall: Fortigate 40F — solid little box for home use

-- Access Points: 2x UniFi U6 Lite — great coverage, no complaints
+- Access Points: 2x UniFi U6 Lite — great coverage

 - Switches: 2x Ubiquiti UniFi Switch 8-Port PoE (60W, managed)